kassidysharits1/Geomag_app/README.md

 SurveyNumber = integer indentifier of data survey MagAnomaly = magnetic data survey value (in units of nanotesla) uncertainty = Survey-level uncertainty value for the MagAnomaly data column (in units of nanotesla)

+### Approach and process:
+The process of my work is shown both